microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/_posts/2023-08-23-Making-the-most-out-of-genomic-epidemiology.md

 This work was started during the first lockdown, but it was significantly advanced by Gabriel Innocenti, who was supported first by a [FEMS research and training grant](https://fems-microbiology.org/about_fems/network-and-activities/grants/fems-research-grants/) and then [by RESIST](https://www.resist-cluster.de/en/).
 A real pleasure to work with him!

+P.S. as with our other papers, [we have also shared the analysis code](https://github.com/microbial-pangenomes-lab/2022_sarscov2_epistasis) so that the study can be reproduced.